 3.5.
-"In order to fulfil its statutory obligations, the regulatory body shall define policies, safety principles and associated criteria as a basis for its regulatory actions" (Ref.
-[7], para.
-3.1).
-These policies, principles and criteria shall set targets and limits on the radiological consequences for the workforce, members of the public and the environment.
+"The regulatory body shall establish or adopt regulations and guides to specify the principles, requirements and associated criteria for safety upon which its regulatory judgements are based" (Ref.
+[7], Requirement 32).
+These principles, requirements and criteria shall set targets and limits on the radiological consequences for the workforce, members of the public and the environment.